SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 ```

 The keyword args which are accepted are the same [Common Solver Options](@ref)
 used by `solve`.
-The type which is returned is the integrator.
+The type which is returned is an `integrator<:DEIntegrator`.
 One can manually
 choose to step via the `step!` command:

 ```julia